All Episodes

 This is the guy that was in charge of shutting down our country.

-Uh, but he said I don't recall like a hundred and seventy-five times during the course of the deposition.
+But he said I don't recall like 175 times during the course of the deposition.

 So all that sounds very familiar.

-Uh I appreciate you guys covering this because you know, to take a step back in May of last year, when I was attorney general Missouri, we filed that Lamb Bark lawsuit, Missouri versus Biden, which alleged, which has now been proven, by the way, the collusion between big government and big tech.
+I appreciate you guys covering this because, you know, to take a step back in May of last year, when I was Attorney General, Missouri, we filed that Lambark lawsuit, Missouri versus Biden, which alleged, which has now been proven, by the way, the collusion between big government and big tech.

-You know, the government doesn't get to outsource to these, you know, some of the biggest companies in the history of the world what they can't normally do because they're prohibited under the first amendment, which is to suppress speech.
+You know, the government doesn't get to outsource to these, you know, some of the biggest companies in the history of the world what they can't normally do because they're prohibited under the First Amendment, which is to suppress speech, right?

 So you got big tech in one bucket doing this, which may or may not likely does violate their terms of service.

-Um section two thirty reform it should be on the table with them.
+You know, Section 230 reform should be on the table with them.

 But when the government gets involved and uses big tech as an instrument of their censorship, that's illegal.